In This Article

 © Courtesy of kreulen - Fotolia.com

-Grizzly Peak is located in Tilden Regional Park in the Berkeley Hills between Alameda and Contra Costa counties and is one of the top Berkeley attractions.
+I wanted to get a scenic view on my first morning to Berkeley so I headed to Grizzly Peak, located in Tilden Regional Park in the Berkeley Hills between Alameda and Contra Costa counties.
 Found just behind the Berkeley campus of the University of California, Grizzly Peak was named after a California grizzly bear that lived in the area until the late 19th century.
 Grizzly Peak Boulevard was constructed in 1932 along the Berkeley Hills, a location that made it easier for people to visit the peak.

 At one time, there was an inn and stage stop called the Summit House located in this area.
 At Grizzly Peak there are several things to do: there is a basketball court, a picnic area with a BBQ, and a play area with a steel slide and sand area.